Autumn 2025 Reset

 And it paid off — Ashton left Brisbane with a stronger takeoff, cleaner lines, and the confidence that he had built real technical durability heading into early-season World Cup aerials training.

-Back With the Crew - Adjusting to Ski Team Rhythm
+Back With the Crew

 During the last week of October, Ashton linked up with the rest of the U.S. Freestyle Aerials Team, entering a training environment led by Head Coach Vlad Lebedev.
 Transitioning from quiet individualized work to the fast-moving rhythm of a national team pushed Ashton to stay centered and rely on his own pacing.

-Navigating that shift helped him refine how he manages pressure, focus, and his competitive approach — all essential skills for the upcoming Ruka Freestyle Aerials World Cup 2025, the first Olympic qualifier of the season.
+Navigating that shift helped him refine how he manages pressure, focus, and his competitive approach — all essential skills for the upcoming Ruka FIS Freestyle Aerials World Cup 2025, the first Olympic qualifier of the season.